cvet/fonline/FAQ.md

 # FOnline Engine FAQ

 > Document under development.
-> Estimated finishing date is middle of this year.
+> Estimated finishing date is middle of 2021.

 ## Table of Content